TomaszMajek/DICOM-Viewer/README.md

 **The Region Growing works as follows:**

-1. select an area in the Axial view
+1. select an area in the Axial view to calculate some statistics
 2. click somewhere to mark the starting point
 3. click the Region Growing checkbox